ReturajProshad/Brainwave_Matrix_Intern/README.md

 lib/
 ├── controllers/
 |    ├── bindings/
 │    |       └── initialBindings.dart
+|    ├── constants.dart
 │    ├── todo_controller.dart
 │    └── theme_controller.dart
 ├── models/
 │   ├── todoModel.dart
 |   └── todoModel.g.dart
 ├── views/
+│   ├── home_page.dart
+│   ├── enter_user_name.dart
-│   └── home_page.dart
+│   └── splash_screen.dart
 └── main.dart
 ```
 ## Project Overview

 https://github.com/user-attachments/assets/23043070-1a8e-4b4b-964c-4626c9c72fdc

+## Project Overview

+video will be comming soon

 ### Description:
-The Todo List App is a mobile application designed to help users organize their tasks efficiently while providing a seamless and responsive user interface.
-The app offers functionality to add, edit, mark, and delete todos.
-It also allows users to switch between light and dark themes, with both their tasks and theme preferences being stored in local storage using Hive.
-This ensures that all data, including todos and the selected theme, persists across app restarts.
+The Todo List App is a mobile application designed to help users efficiently manage and organize their tasks while providing an intuitive, responsive, and visually appealing user interface.
+The app allows users to add, edit, mark as in-progress or completed, and delete todos, with seamless functionality.
+In addition, it supports light and dark themes, with user preferences and todos stored persistently in local storage using Hive.
+This ensures that all data remains intact across app restarts, offering a smooth and consistent experience.

 ## Key Features:
 ##### Add Todos:
-Users can add new tasks to their todo list.
+Users can add new tasks to their todo list, which are categorized under various statuses such as "In Progress," "Completed," or "Not Started."
-##### Mark as Completed:
+##### Mark as In Progress/Completed:
-Tasks can be marked as completed or pending with a simple tap.
+Tasks can be marked as "In Progress" or "Completed" with an easy toggle, giving users control over their task status.
 ##### Delete Todos:
-Completed or unwanted tasks can be removed.
+Unwanted or completed tasks can be removed quickly with a delete button for efficient task management.
 ##### Persistent Local Storage:
 All todos are stored locally using Hive, ensuring data persists even after the app is closed.
-##### Theme Support:
+##### Dynamic Theme Support:
-The app supports both light and dark themes.
-Users can toggle the theme, and their preference is saved locally using Hive.
+The app offers light and dark mode themes that users can easily switch between.
+The selected theme is saved using Hive, ensuring preferences are maintained across sessions.
+##### Responsive UI with Visual Feedback:
+The user interface adapts dynamically to different screen sizes and task states.
+When no todos are available, the app displays visual feedback, such as relevant images indicating the empty state of each category (e.g., "All Todos" or "Completed").
 ##### Smooth State Management:
 State management is handled using GetX, which ensures a reactive UI and clean separation of logic.
 #### Fast and Lightweight Storage: